inspektor-gadget/inspektor-gadget/docs/guides/trace/capabilities.md

 The meaning of the columns is:

 * `CAP`: capability number.
-* `NAME`: capability name in a human friendly format.
+* `CAPNAME`: capability name in a human friendly format.
 * `AUDIT`: whether the kernel should audit the security request or not.
 * `VERDICT`: whether the capability was present (allow) or not (deny)